How I Vibe: Dr. Henry Silverman, Professor of Medicine

 Dr. Henry Silverman, MD, MA, is a Professor of Medicine at the University of Maryland’s School of Medicine.
-In addition to being a physician of pulmonary & critical care, Dr. Silverman teaches graduate students online and leads international training workshops throughout the Middle East and Myanmar.
+In addition to being a physician of pulmonary and critical care, Dr. Silverman teaches graduate students online and leads international training workshops throughout the Middle East and Myanmar.

 “All my traveling had to stop.
-In fact, I taught my last workshop in Cairo in the first week of March; I tell everybody I got back to the U.S. just in time,” Dr. Silverman says.
+In fact, I taught my last workshop in Cairo in the first week of March.
+I tell everybody I got back to the U.S. just in time,” Dr. Silverman said.

 He found himself in a position that educators everywhere are experiencing: he needed a way to engage with his students and colleagues despite the restrictions on group gatherings and international travel.

-Finding a Solution
+Finding a solution

-While he is comfortable with asynchronous online teaching (“I do all of my teaching online at my graduate school,” he explains), Dr. Silverman didn’t want to rely solely on Zoom sessions to replace his face-to-face workshops.
+While he is comfortable with asynchronous online teaching (“I do all of my teaching online at my graduate school,” he explained), Dr. Silverman didn’t want to rely solely on Zoom sessions to replace his face-to-face workshops.

 “There’s only so much teaching and learning that people can do just by looking at talking heads,” he says.
 “I knew I needed to address the situation in two ways.
 I needed the engagement activities, and I also wanted to give people the sense that they’re actually looking at me teaching.”

-After a couple of sessions with Vibe’s customer service team, Dr. Silverman says that setting up the board was “not a steep learning curve at all.
+After a couple of sessions with Vibe’s customer service team, Dr. Silverman said that setting up the board was “not a steep learning curve at all.
 You go out there and try it, and you have to be prepared for some hiccups—that’s par for anything.
-Now it’s just second nature, running the Vibe board.
+Now it’s just second nature, running the Vibe Board.
 There’s a lot of things that one could do with the board, and I’m still getting my feet wet.”